vishalkumarsinghvi/NewsDemo/README.md

 - [x] 7.
 Include at least two UI unit tests; one that asserts the state of the screen when set up with all data present, and one that asserts the state of the screen when in an error state.
 - [x] 8.
 Handle screen rotation efficiently.

+- [x] in this application we used Glide, retrofit and room library